rezemika/humanized_opening_hours/README.md

 Mo-Fr 10:00,12:00,20:00  # Does not support points in time.
 ```

+For fields like `24/7; Su 10:00-13:00 off`, Sundays are considered as entirely closed.
+This should be fixed in a later version.

 # Alternatives

 If you want to parse `opening_hours` fields but HOH doesn't fit your needs, here are a few other libraries which might interest you.